edaon8/CS312-Course-Project-2/README.md

 aws_secret_access_key=keHFnbm8FH5NvpBhdEXAMPLEKEY
 aws_session_token=IqkvwGZisdv...
 ```
-Then create a directory and file to paste them to
+Then create a directory and file to paste them into it.
 ```bash
 mkdir -p ~/.aws
 nano ~/.aws/credentials